HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 TOILET - WC/Bathroom

-TRAINERS: tennis shoes/athletic shoes.
+TRAINERS: sneakers/tennis shoes/athletic shoes.

 TYRE: tire.
 As in the rubber wheel of a car.